 Mint is perhaps the most popular finance app for sticking to a budget plan.

 Mint is easy to recommend for three reasons: one, it’s a trusted, venerable app in a space where lots of players come and go.
 Two, it has continually invested in new features since being acquired by Intuit in 2009, and it now offers tools for paying your bills, checking your credit score, and making progress toward your savings goals.
 And three, it’s ubiquitous — you can get it on Android, iOS, and the web.

 Digit’s arrival in 2015 was so welcome.
 Once you sign up, Digit creates a new savings account and manages it for you, socking away a few dollars at a time from your checking account.
 It learns when your bills are due and withdraws money only when it believes you wouldn’t miss the cash.
 The average user saves about 5 percent of their salary over the course of a year, not accounting for the savings that they later withdraw from their Digit account.

 Digit, on the other hand, makes the savings process as painless as possible.
 It sets aside a little money every few days so you don’t even notice it missing.

-On the home screen there is a number that shows you how much money is in your pocket now, your income and how much you have spent.
-The app analyzes your spending to identify recurring payments that you need to plan for and can identify your income so that you have a good idea of your cashflow.
+On the home screen, there is a number that shows you how much money is in your pocket now, your income and how much you have spent.
+The app analyzes your spending to identify recurring payments that you need to plan for and can identify your income so that you have a good idea of your cash flow.

-Simple charts outline where you spend your money, and a tap shows what you are spending in each catagory.
+Simple charts outline where you spend your money, and a tap shows what you are spending in each category.
 This is an essential tool in finding places to cut back and to optimize your purchases.

 GoodBudget is a digital envelope budget system that helps you manage your finances using the envelope budgeting method without carrying around a stack of envelopes when you need to make payments.
 It’s an envelope budget for the digital age.